FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-Trait that defines a reference
+is referencing Trait that defines a reference receiving a code block, a model name, optional require string and nullable.

 ### multi sub trait_mod:<is>